HarethaMo/The-Game-of-Nim-C-Sharp/README.md

 NimSum = 000 = 0

-which means the player to play next is loosing.
+which means any move the player to play next makes will change the NimSum for 0 to another value, so they are loosing, and then the game go on like this until it ends.